 Our planting sessions take place in spring, autumn and winter, with maintenance sessions throughout the year to help look after the plants and habitat restoration areas.

-Please check our Facebook page to find out more about the next planting session.
+Please check our Facebook page to find out more about the planting sessions and other events.
 Alternatively, feel free to contact us to register your interest.

 We plant thousands of native plants every year and it is imperative to ensure that they thrive out in the habitat restoration areas.
 Many hands make light work so we encourage volunteers to help with watering and plant maintenance throughout the year.